sansv8/pytorch-retain/README.md

 Transformer RETAIN - RETAIN which replaces the RNNs with Transformer Encoders

 If you want to train dataset on RETAIN, run retain.py.
-You can run it with the following arguments: data_path - Path of the dataset.
-It is likely the datasets is in Data folder, so you should run Data/ as the argument. lr - learning rate weight-decay - Weight Decay/Number of weights to drop epochs - Number of epochs batch-size - Size of training batch eval-batcb-size - Size of validation batch size no-cuda - Doesn't use cuda gpu no-plot - Doens't use plot threads - Number of threads to use save - Folder/Location to save model and checkpoints
+You can run it with the following arguments:

+data_path - Path of the dataset.
+It is likely the datasets is in Data folder, so you should run Data/ as the argument.

+lr - learning rate

+weight-decay - Weight Decay/Number of weights to drop

+epochs - Number of epochs

+batch-size - Size of training batch

+eval-batcb-size - Size of validation batch size

+no-cuda - Doesn't use cuda gpu

+no-plot - Doens't use plot

+threads - Number of threads to use

+save - Folder/Location to save model and checkpoints

 Othwerise, if you want to train dataset on Transformer RETAIN.
-You can run it with the following arguments: data_path - Path of the dataset.
-It is likely the datasets is in Data folder, so you should run Data/ as the argument. lr - learning rate weight-decay - Weight Decay/Number of weights to drop epochs - Number of epochs batch-size - Size of training batch eval-batcb-size - Size of validation batch size no-cuda - Doesn't use cuda gpu no-plot - Doens't use plot threads - Number of threads to use save - Folder/Location to save model and checkpoints embSize - Size of the embedding layer embDropout - Dropout of the embedding layer contextDropout - Dropout of the context layer heads - Number of heads for the attention layer in the Alpha Transformer attentionDropout - Dropout for the attention layer in the Alpha Transformer ffDropout - Dropout for the feed forward layer in the Alpha Transformer normEps - The epsilon value for the norm layer in the Alpha Transformer attEps - The epsilon value for the attention layer in the Alpha Transformer ffSize - The size of the feed forward lyaer in the Alpha Transformer transDropout - The dropout of the transformer layer in the Alpha Transformer numLayers - The number of transformer layers in the Alpha Transformer headsBeta - Number of heads for the attention layer in the Beta Transformer attentionDropoutBeta - Dropout for the attention layer in the Beta Transformer ffDropoutBeta - Dropout for the feed forward layer in the Beta Transformer normEpsBeta - The epsilon value for the norm layer in the Beta Transformer attEpsBeta - The epsilon value for the attention layer in the Beta Transformer ffSizeBeta - The size of the feed forward lyaer in the Beta Transformer transDropoutBeta - The dropout of the transformer layer in the Beta Transformer numLayersBeta - The number of transformer layers in the Beta Transformer metric - The metric used to determine the best epoch for model.
-The options are valid_loss, train_loss, and valid_auc name - Name of the training result file gpu - The GPUs being use for training for the model.
+You can run it with the following arguments:

+data_path - Path of the dataset.
+It is likely the datasets is in Data folder, so you should run Data/ as the argument.

+lr - learning rate

+weight-decay - Weight Decay/Number of weights to drop

+epochs - Number of epochs

+batch-size - Size of training batch

+eval-batcb-size - Size of validation batch size

+no-cuda - Doesn't use cuda gpu

+no-plot - Doens't use plot

+threads - Number of threads to use

+save - Folder/Location to save model and checkpoints

+embSize - Size of the embedding layer

+embDropout - Dropout of the embedding layer

+contextDropout - Dropout of the context layer

+heads - Number of heads for the attention layer in the Alpha Transformer

+attentionDropout - Dropout for the attention layer in the Alpha Transformer

+ffDropout - Dropout for the feed forward layer in the Alpha Transformer

+normEps - The epsilon value for the norm layer in the Alpha Transformer

+attEps - The epsilon value for the attention layer in the Alpha Transformer

+ffSize - The size of the feed forward lyaer in the Alpha Transformer

+transDropout - The dropout of the transformer layer in the Alpha Transformer

+numLayers - The number of transformer layers in the Alpha Transformer

+headsBeta - Number of heads for the attention layer in the Beta Transformer

+attentionDropoutBeta - Dropout for the attention layer in the Beta Transformer

+ffDropoutBeta - Dropout for the feed forward layer in the Beta Transformer

+normEpsBeta - The epsilon value for the norm layer in the Beta Transformer

+attEpsBeta - The epsilon value for the attention layer in the Beta Transformer

+ffSizeBeta - The size of the feed forward lyaer in the Beta Transformer

+transDropoutBeta - The dropout of the transformer layer in the Beta Transformer

+numLayersBeta - The number of transformer layers in the Beta Transformer

+metric - The metric used to determine the best epoch for model.
+The options are valid_loss, train_loss, and valid_auc

+name - Name of the training result file

+gpu - The GPUs being use for training for the model.
 This can be use if some GPUs are already being used by another program.

-Both retain.py and transformer_retain.py will save any metrics and hyperameters in train_result + name + .txt and will save model as best_model.pth and best_model_params.pth
+Both retain.py and transformer_retain.py will save any metrics and hyperameters in train_result{name}.txt and will save model as best_model.pth and best_model_params.pth

 # Step 5: Optimizing Transformer RETAIN
 This step only applies Transformer RETAIN.
 To optimize Transformer RETAIN with the best possible parameters, you run transform_retain_optimization.py with ray and the following parameters:

 data_path - Path of the dataset.
-It is likely the datasets is in Data folder, so you should run Data/ as the argument. epochs - Number of epochs for each trial no-cuda - Doesn't use cuda gpu threads - Number of threads to use save - Folder/Location to save metrics trials - Number of trials to run tunner to optimize model metric - The metric used to determine how should the tunner optimze the model.
+It is likely the datasets is in Data folder, so you should run Data/ as the argument.

+epochs - Number of epochs for each trial

+no-cuda - Doesn't use cuda gpu

+threads - Number of threads to use

+save - Folder/Location to save metrics

+trials - Number of trials to run tunner to optimize model

+metric - The metric used to determine how should the tunner optimze the model.
 For example, if the metric is valid_loss, the tuner goal is to find the set of hyper parameters where the model have the lowest validation loss.
-The options are valid_loss for minimizing validation loss, train_loss for minimizing training loss, valid_auc for maximizing validation auc, and train_auc for maximizing training auc name - Name of the resulting file gpu - The GPUs to be used in train_retain_optmization.py
+The options are valid_loss for minimizing validation loss, train_loss for minimizing training loss, valid_auc for maximizing validation auc, and train_auc for maximizing training auc

+name - Name of the resulting file

+gpu - The GPUs to be used in train_retain_optmization.py

-Once all trials are completed, the program return transform_optmize.txt, which contains a series of best possible hyperparamters of all possible metrics, including the main metric that the program is trying to find the best model for.
+Once all trials are completed, the program return transform_optimize{name}.txt, which contains a series of best possible hyperparamters of all possible metrics, including the main metric that the program is trying to find the best model for.